richi3f-zz/pokemon-trading-spreadsheet/FAQ.md

 >
 > If you're using the "Valuable Pokémon" tab template, you may remove any column.
 >
-> If you're using the "Breedables" tab template, remove a column will mess up with the Poké Balls.
+> If you're using the "Breedables" tab template, removing a column will mess up with the Poké Balls.
 The reason for this is that since the headers are images instead of text the script must reference them by position.
 A workaround is to replace the images with the name of the Poké Ball (e.g., "Great", "Dive", "Lure", Love", etc.).
 This should allow you to remove columns you don't need.

 **Q:** Can I do away with the drop-down menu (or input custom text in the cells)?